Flagsmith/flagsmith-frontend/README.md

 - API_URL: The API to hit for requests.
 E.g. `https://api.flagsmith.com/api/v1/`
 - FLAGSMITH: The flagsmith environment key we use to manage features - Flagsmith runs on Flagsmith.
 - FLAGSMITH_CLIENT_API: The api which the flagsmith client should communicate with.
 Flagsmith runs on flagsmith.
 E.g. `https://api.flagsmith.com/api/v1/`.
+- FLAGSMITH_ANALYTICS: Determines if the fagsmith sdk should send usage analytics, if you want to disable analytics don't set this.
+E.g. `true`.
 - PROXY_API_URL: Proxies the API via this application.
 Set this to the hostname of the API being proxied.
 Proxies `/api/v1/` through to `PROXY_API_URL`.
 If you are using this, any setting to `API_URL` will be ignored and the browser will use the front end node server to send API requests.
 Do not prepend `api/v1/` - it will be added automatically.
 - GA: Google analytics key
 - CRISP_CHAT: Crisp Chat widget key